 The DMS has 4 programmable combinational circuits.
 The user can program each circuit using logical AND, NOT and OR type gates.
 The input of these gates can be selected from the 64 control states.
-The combinational circuits 1 and 3 allow defining OR gates where the inputs are up to 4 AND gates.
-The combinational circuits 2 and 4 allow to define OR gates where the inputs are up to 3 AND gates.
+The combinational circuits 1 and 3 allows to define OR gates where the inputs are up to 4 AND gates.
+The combinational circuits 2 and 4 allows to define OR gates where the inputs are up to 3 AND gates.